 The Federal Direct Graduate PLUS loan is for graduate (master's degree) and professional degree students.
 In order for a graduate student to become eligible for a PLUS loan, they must first file a FAFSA for the current academic year.
-It is recommended that the student accept all of the Federal Direct Unsubsidized Loan that they have been offered first, as the interest rate (6.8%) on the unsubsidized loan is lower than the interest rate (7.9%) on the Graduate PLUS loan.
+It is recommended that the student accept all of the Federal Direct Unsubsidized Loan that they have been offered first, as the interest rate (6.21%) on the unsubsidized loan is lower than the interest rate (7.21%) on the Graduate PLUS loan (interest rates are effective for loans disbursed on or after July 1, 2014 and before July 1, 2015).
 The Graduate PLUS loan should be considered if there is a gap between the student's cost of education and all other aid including a Federal Direct Unsubsidized Loan.
 As with all loan programs, we urge you to borrow conservatively.

 - Must have a valid FAFSA on file www.fafsa.ed.gov